-- -Do not put any flammable object or spray can near the projector, hot air is exhausted from the air vents. - -Keep the exhaust vent at least 3' (1 m) away from any objects. - -Do not touch peripheral parts of the exhaust vent, especially screws and metallic parts.
+- Do not put any flammable object or spray can near the projector, hot air is exhausted from the air vents. - -Keep the exhaust vent at least 3' (1 m) away from any objects. - -Do not touch peripheral parts of the exhaust vent, especially screws and metallic parts.
 These areas will become hot while the projector is being used. - -Do not put anything on the cabinet.
 Objects put on the cabinet will not only get damaged but also may cause fire hazard by heat. - -Do not cover vents with papers or other materials. - -Make sure that there are no objects under the projector.
-An object under the projector may prevent the projector from taking cooling air through bottom vent. - -In order to care for the projector appropriately, regular cleaning is required.
-Remove any dirt or dust that has accumulated on the projector.
+An object under the projector may prevent the projector from taking cooling air through bottom vent.